Vegan Tempeh Bolognese Spaghetti Sauce

 As an Amazon Associate, I earn from qualifying purchases.
 Read the full disclosure here.

-- 3/4 lb to 1 lb of cooked pasta of your choice, I used a hearty whole grain pasta
+- 3/4 to 1 lb pasta of your choice (whole grain adds extra protein)

 - 2 tablespoons olive oil